 Our MEL classroom is a world in miniature."Help me do it by myself".
 These little guys and girls are so much more capable than we realize!
 Can you find ways for your child to participate in meal preparation, cleaning, gardening, and caring for clothes, shoes, and toys?
 In comparison to traditional classrooms, we are here to guide and direct children to help them do everything themselves.
 In MEL, fun and academics goes hand in hand.
 Creativity will be enhanced through ART activities, EVERY TUESDAY.
 COOKING classes are also being held every Friday where children get to assist their teachers in every single step.

-The children fill their days with activities centered around "Practical Life".
+The layout of the classroom encourages exploration, communication and the development of relationships on all levels.
+Everything reflects a dedication to quality, beauty and to the children's abilities to do things for themselves.
+In addition, the children fill their days with activities centered on "Practical Life".
 Here they might learn to sweep the floor, polish silver and pouring activities which develop their fine motor skills.
 They experiment with sensorial materials that educate their visual, auditory and tactile senses.
 They play vocabulary sound games and sing and dance when the class gathers together for group activities.

 In Pre Primary 2 everything comes to fruition for the child.
 Children have developed confidence and a sense of accomplishment and serve as models for younger children.
 Reading, writing and mathematical understanding blossom from the many seeds that were planted in the previous two years.
 The child leaves the program with a strong set of academic skills; but far more importantly, with the attitude that learning is fun, exciting and boundless.
 They are ready to move on to a traditional first grade setting or continue on with us in the Montessori elementary program.